ikmal2919/PBL2/README.md

-This repository is for problem based learning 2 assignment
+This repository is for problem based learning 2 assignment, German Malaysian Institute (GMI)